golemcloud/golem-ai/video/kling/implement.md

 Search the web if needed to figure out which crates to use how, which are the latest and how to get it done

-## Implementation Status ✅ COMPLETED - ENHANCED
+## Implementation Status ✅ COMPLETED - ENHANCED WITH MULTI-IMAGE

-All features have been successfully implemented and `cargo check` passes without errors. **New advanced features have been added in the latest update.**
+All features have been successfully implemented and `cargo check` passes without errors. **Multi-image generation and advanced features have been added in the latest update.**

 ### ✅ Authentication Module (src/authentication.rs)
 - JWT token generation using HMAC-SHA256 algorithm